By Scott Sanderson, MD, Chief of Neurosurgery, Danbury Hospital

 Spine surgery

-We may recommend surgery if we are worried about nerve damage, or if you tried several other non-surgical options without improvement.
-Also good news: There are more innovative and less aggressive options for spine surgery now than ever before.
+Your spine specialist may recommend surgery if they are worried about nerve damage, or if you tried several other non-surgical options without improvement.
+Also good news: there are more innovative and less aggressive options for spine surgery now than ever before.
 These include minimally invasive procedures like robotic-guided spinal fusion.

 Minimally invasive spine surgery

 Robotic technology is a great option for people who need spinal fusion to treat a herniated disc or spinal instability.
-Patient benefits from robotic technology compared to traditional, open spinal fusion include:
+Benefits from robotic technology compared to traditional, open spinal fusion include:

 - Shorter hospital stay after surgery